victorhamc/trt_pose_test/README.md

 2. ~~Handle file delete after upload~~ Completed on Nov 6, 2020
 3. Add button to shutdown the jetbot
 4. Add LED to tell if the script is running
-5. ~~Add fan handling depending on the temperature of the CPU/GPU~~ Completed on Nov 6, 2020
+5. Add fan handling depending on the temperature of the CPU/GPU 5.1 ~~Add simple fan handling with fixed speed~~ Completed on Nov 6, 2020